Play (activity): Sports

-Sportive activities are one of the most universal forms of play.
+Sport activities are one of the most universal forms of play.
 Different continents have their own popular/dominant sports.
-For example, European, South American, and African countries enjoy soccer (also known as ‘football’ in Europe), while North American countries prefer basketball, ice hockey, baseball, or American football.
+For example, European, South American, and African countries enjoy soccer (also known as 'football' in Europe), while North American countries prefer basketball, ice hockey, baseball, or American football.
 In Asia, sports such as table tennis and badminton are played professionally; however soccer and basketball are played amongst common folks, with cricket popular in South Asia.
 Events such as The Olympic Games and FIFA World Cup showcase countries competing with each other and are broadcast all over the world.

 Sports can be played as a leisure activity or within a competition.
-According to sociologist Norbert Elias; it is an important part of "civilization process".
+According to sociologist Norbert Elias it is an important part of "civilization process".
 Victory and defeat in sports can influence one's emotions to a point where everything else seems irrelevant.
 Sport fans can also imagine what it feels like to play for their preferred team.
 The feelings people experience can be so surreal that it affects their emotions and behavior.

 Benefits in youth

 Youth sport can provide a positive outcome for youth development.
 Research shows adolescents are more motivated and engaged in sports than any other activity, and these conditions predict a richer personal and interpersonal development.
 Anxiety, depression and obesity can stem from lack of activity and social interaction.
-There is a high correlation between the amount of time that youth spend playing sports and the effects of physical (e.g., better general health), psychological (e.g., subjective well-being), academic (e.g., school grades), and social benefits (e.g., making friends).
-Electronics over the past 10 years have been looked as a form of playtime but researchers have found that most electronic play leads to lack of motivation, no social interaction and can lead to obesity.
-Play is originally based on the idea of children using their creativity while developing their imagination, dexterity, physical, cognitive and emotional strength.
+There is a high correlation between the amount of time that youth spend playing sports and physical (e.g., better general health), psychological (e.g., subjective well-being), academic (e.g., school grades), and social benefits (e.g., making friends).
+Electronics are a form of playtime, but researchers have found that most electronic play leads to lack of motivation, no social interaction, and can lead to obesity.
+Play is children using their creativity while developing their imagination, dexterity, and physical, cognitive, and emotional strength.
 Dramatic play is common in younger children.
-For the youth community to benefit from playtime, the following are recommended:
+For youth to benefit from playtime, the following are recommended: